 4 Reasons Why You Should Pay for a VPN

-VPN products might cost money, but it’s usually an affordable monthly fee.
+VPN products might cost money, but it’s usually have an affordable monthly fee.

 If you take a two-year or three-year bundle deal, you could end up paying less than $3 per month for your VPN – that’s less than Starbucks Grande Latte in most cities.